About the Berkshire Society of RFU Referees

 A Grading Sub-Committee had been formed after the previous season’s AGM under the Chairmanship of Alan Douglas.
 The number of Reports on referees had increased to 196, probably due in part to the number of exchanges that were taking place but also due to the retired members and senior referees without a game, giving up their Saturday to watch the youngsters.
 The Society had swopped referees with 20 other Societies during the season.
 The number Cards received from the clubs had also risen to over 650 and a new system of Grading was being introduced by the RFU, Alan and his team were going to have their work cut out dealing with that lot.

 The RFU had instigated a new system for grading referees that was supposed to ensure a B1 referee in Berkshire was of the same standard as the rest of the country.
 In most cases this worked well with other Societies accepting our Merit Table games in exchange for one of theirs.
 But it didn’t happen everywhere.
 On one occasion we had been given, in exchange for 4 of our Merit Table games, 2 Merit Table games and 2 friendlies.
 I complained to the Society concerned and was told ‘There are no friendly games in _______ me ‘ansom.’.
 Clearly we were still regarded as the ‘poor relation’ by some Societies.

-From the 1989 season, B1 referees had to be ratified by the Southern Group and Exchanges for them were to be organised by the Group.
-A tie was designed, representing the four Counties, which was available those who served on the Southern Group Committee and to the referees to recognise the fact that they were Southern Group referees as well as representing their home County.
+From the 1989 season, B1 referees had to be ratified by the Southen Group and exchanges for them were to be arranged by the group.
+A tie was designed representing the four Counties, which was available those who served on the Southern Group Committee and to the referees to recognise the fact that they were Southern Group referees as well as representing their home County.